PARTH-JADAV20/git-github/task 1.md

 mkdir MyProject
 cd MyProject
 ```
-➤ mkdir will make directory(folder) and cd will change directory to myproject.
+➤ mkdir will make directory(folder) and cd will change working directory to myproject.

 ### **2. Initialize it as a Git repository:** ###
 ```bash
 git init
 ```
-➤ this cmd will initialize git in that directory then you can use git cmds.
+➤ This cmd will initialize git in that directory then you can use git cmds.

 ## Task 3: Create a File and Make Multiple Commits ##